 In statistics, the information content of a data set is determined by the variance.
 This indicates how far the data points are from the center.
 The smaller the variance, the closer the data points are to their mean value and vice versa.
 A small variance thus indicates that the mean value is already a good estimate for the data set.

 In the first step, Principal Component Analysis tries to find a line that minimizes the distance between it and the data points as much as possible.
 This procedure is the same as in linear regression.
-This line is therefore a summed combination of all individual features of the data set and forms the first principal component.
+The line is therefore a summed combination of all individual features of the data set and forms the first principal component.

 An attempt is then made to create a second line that is orthogonal, i.e. perpendicular, to the first principal component and again minimizes the distance to the data points.
-The lines must be orthogonal to each other because the principal components should not be correlated with each other and also because a perpendicular line is very likely to explain variance that is not contained in the first component.
+The lines must be orthogonal to each other because the principal components should not be correlated with each other and because a perpendicular line is also very likely to explain variance that is not contained in the first component.